Hot Tub Therapy for Fibromyalgia

 Fibromyalgia is a debilitating condition that can cause chronic pain all over the body.
 Thankfully, there are treatments available to help lessen the pain.
 One of those treatments is spending time in a hot tub.

-The heat and water pressure can help to ease the pain and improve your overall sense of well-being.
-With the right amount of time spent in a hot tub, you can feel relief each day.
+The heat and water pressure can help ease the pain and improve your overall well-being.
+You can feel relief each day with the right amount of time spent in a hot tub.

-For more reading about Hot Tubs Muscle Recovery Your Secret Weapon for Muscle Recovery.
+Read more about Hot Tubs Muscle Recovery, Your Secret Weapon for Muscle Recovery.

 Soothe Your Aching Muscles with a Hot Tub

-There’s nothing quite like a long soak in a hot tub to soothe aching muscles.
-The warm, bubbly water relaxes your body and the jets provide a gentle massage.
+There’s nothing like a long soak in a hot tub to soothe aching muscles.
+The warm, bubbly water relaxes your body, and the jets gently massage.
 If you’re lucky enough to have a hot tub, here are some tips for getting the most out of it.

 1. First, make sure the water is at the right temperature.
 Most people find that around 104 degrees is perfect.
-If the water is too hot, it can be irritating and if it’s too cold, you won’t get the benefits of the heat.
+If the water is too hot, it can be irritating; if it’s too cold, you won’t get the benefits of the heat.

 2. Second, soak for at least 20 minutes.
 The longer you stay in the hot tub, the more relaxed your muscles will be.